 Welcome to today's edition of the Rush 24-7 podcast.

-Just a very, very few words about the White House Correspondents Dinner, and then we'll get on the Indiana primary and the Republican and Democrat presidential campaigns.
+Yeah, just a few, just a very, very few words about the White House correspondence dinner, and then we'll get on the Indiana primary and the Republican and Democrat presidential campaigns.

 Great to have you here, folks.